s7xdd/s7xdd/README.md

-- 👋 Hi, I’m @s7xdd
-- 👀 A human interested in developing softwares.
-- 🌱 Also I love plants.
+- 👋 Hi!
+I like to build websites that make peoples life a tad bit easier. 🌱 Also I love plants.

 <!---
 s7xdd/s7xdd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.